-Elov Persson was an early Swedish comic artist, and the creator of the country's longest-running series: 'Kronblom' (1927) and 'Agust och Lotta' (1928), which are still in production today..
-Both have become cultural icons in Sweden.
-The series has always been continued within the Persson dynasty.
-First by Ingvar Persson and Gunnar Persson , in turn succeeded by their children Jonas Persson, Bia Melin and Lasse Persson.
+Elov Persson was an early Swedish comic artist, and the creator of the country's longest-running series, 'Kronblom' (1927- ) and 'Agust och Lotta' (1928- ).
+Both have become cultural icons in Sweden, and are still in production today by the Persson family.
+First by the artist's children Ingvar Persson and Gunnar Persson, who were in turn succeeded by their own children Jonas Persson, Bia Melin and Lasse Persson.

 Early life and career

-Elov V. Persson was born in 1894 in the station house of Hästbo, a settlement in rural Gästrikland.
-He grew up in a poor household, together with four other siblings.
-His mother died when he was two years old.
+Elov Verner Persson was born in 1894 in the station house of Hästbo, Torsåker parish, a settlement in rural Gästrikland.
+He grew up in the poor household of station hand Erik Wilhelm Persson and Johanna Katarina Norlén, along with his four siblings.
+His mother died when the boy was four years old.
 He found some joy in drawing after discovering the work of Albert Engström and other cartoonists.
-Elov left school after the seventh grade, and then earned money for his family in the local sawmill and then as a bricklayer.
-He was later employed by a food factory in Gävle.
-In the evenings, Persson found the time to pick up the drawing pen again, with the desire to become an advertising artist.
+Elov left school after the seventh grade, and then earned money for his family, first in the local sawmill and then as a bricklayer.
+Later on, he was employed by a food factory in Gävle.
+In the evenings, Persson picked up the drawing pen again, with the desire of becoming an advertising artist.
 He managed to sell funny drawings and comic strips to the local worker's newspaper Arbetarbladet and the humor magazine Kasper from Stockholm.
 Realizing he had more success selling jokes, Persson decided this was the path he would follow.

 Lars Petter / Kaspersson